NovoNordisk-OpenSource/public__openstudybuilder__proj-description/docs/guide_api.md

 Figure 3: TransCelerate DDF API - Example
 {: class="imageDescription"}

-There could be an EDC tool supporting the DDF standards.
-By connecting just the different database, for example by specifying the URL in a configuration file, the original tool would not need any further integrations.
-Currently the DDF API might not be as powerful as required - for example the native API provides many additional features which are very valuable for EDC tools - but it is in development and throughout the years we are expecting the DDF API adaptor to contain all required functions.
+The potential for an Electronic Data Capture (EDC) tool to support the DDF standards is significant.
+By connecting just the different solutions, for example by specifying the URL in a configuration file, tools would not need any further integrations when all provide the same information.
+Currently the capabilities of the DDF API might not be as powerful as required.
+The native OpenStudyBuilder API provides many additional information which could be consumed.
+Nevertheless, the USDM standard promises a future where this endpoint will progressively encompass a broader spectrum of functionalities enabling a standard exchange.

 ## API and Execution